Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Analysis and Discussion

-The reasons for the large difference in remanent moment after the application of parallel and perpendicular fields can be deduced from a detailed analysis of the measured and simulated $\Delta\!f (H)$ shown in Fig.~\ref{fig:fig03}.
+Further insight can be deduced from a detailed analysis of the measured and simulated $\Delta\!f (H)$ shown in Fig.~\ref{fig:fig03}.
 In the measurement with the field applied along the easy-axis, shown in Fig.~\ref{fig:fig03}b, $\Delta\!f(H)$ monotonically decreases from high fields down to zero.
 In a reverse field of -\SI{17}{\milli\tesla}, a jump occurs and thereafter the curve progresses symmetrically as for positive fields.
-Such behavior and the V-shape of the curve can be explained via a single macro-spin approximation~\cite{gross_dynamic_2016}: all magnetic moments are all aligned with the external field, coinciding with the easy-axis of the effective magnetic anisotropy and, shortly after field reversal, collectively flip their direction in a single switching event.
-Simulations reveal that this picture conceals a more complex behavior: as the applied field is swept from saturation down towards zero, magnetosomes at the ends of the chain reorient the alignment of their magnetic moments from coinciding with the chain axis to coinciding with one of their local magnetic easy-axes.
-A feature in $\Delta\!f$ associated with such a switching event is visible in the simulated $\Delta\!f (H)$ around 40~mT.
-To illustrate the result of these switching events, Fig.~\ref{fig:fig04}a shows $m_x$ and $m_z$ of the remanent state of the magnetosome chain, where only the main part of the chain maintains alignment of the magnetic moments with the overall magnetic easy axis.
-Although the noise level of the measurement does not allow for the confirmation of such events in the measured $\Delta\!f (H)$, the slightly reduced remanent magnetic moment compared to the saturation moment is their direct experimental consequence.
-Simulations show that further sweeping $H$ in the reverse field direction results in the full magnetic reversal of the chain via switching events of individual or a few magnetosomes, as illustrated in Fig.~\ref{fig:fig04}b.
+Such behavior and the V-shape of the curve can be explained via a single macro-spin approximation~\cite{gross_dynamic_2016}: all magnetic moments are aligned with the external field, coinciding with the easy-axis of the effective magnetic anisotropy and, shortly after field reversal, collectively flip their direction in a single switching event.
+Simulations reveal that this picture conceals a more complex behavior: as the applied field is swept from saturation down towards zero, some magnetosomes reorient the alignment of their magnetic moments from coinciding with the chain axis to coinciding with one of their local magnetic easy axes.
+In the given simulation this takes place in form of a smooth rotation with decreasing magnetic field.
+To illustrate the result of these rotations, Fig.~\ref{fig:fig04}a shows $m_x$ and $m_z$ of the remanent state of the magnetosome chain, where only the main part of the chain maintains close-to full alignment of the magnetic moments with the overall magnetic easy axis.
+On average, the remanent magnetic moment of a magnetosome and the overall magnetic easy axis span an angle of about \SI{34}{\degree} with \SI{29}{\degree} standard deviation.
+This qualitatively confirms a remanent magnetic moment tilted away from the overall easy anisotropy axis as observed in Ref.~\cite{orue_configuration_2018}.
+Although the noise level of the measurement does not allow for the confirmation of related switching events or rotations of magnetic moments in the measured $\Delta\!f (H)$, the slightly reduced remanent magnetic moment compared to the saturation moment is their direct experimental consequence.
+The simulations show that further sweeping $H$ in the reverse field direction results in the full magnetic reversal of the chain via switching events of individual or a few magnetosomes, as illustrated in Fig.~\ref{fig:fig04}b.